Osteomyelitis is an infection of the bone. It can be acute, which is of recent origin or chronic which means long standing.

 The features that are seen in this xray pointing to probable diagnosis of chronic osteomyelitis of femurare

 - Cortical thickening – There appears widening in the part of femur that is 5 cm above knee joint.

 - Irregularity of cortices- There is a difference in outline of femoral bone.
 In the lower part it is very straight and smooth.
 After that it becomes zigzag.

 - Sclerosis- The affected part is more white than the rest of femur if you look carefully.

 What else it could be?

 In medical terminology this is called differentials.
-If you just see the xray without seeing the patient, the first thing that comes into mind would be osteomyleitis.
+If you just see the xray without seeing the patient, the first thing that comes into mind would be osteomyelitis.

 The picture can be confused to some extent with hypertrophic callus in fracture but chances are less likely.

-Chronic osteomyelitis classically shows presence of sequestrum or dead bone which is not present in the present film.
+Chronic osteomyelitis classically shows presence of sequestrum or dead bone which is not present in the present film of chronic osteomyelitis of femur.
 This was a patient who was just 25 years old and suffered acute osteomyelitis 8 years back.
 He had come for treatment of stiffness of knee which was present since he had this acute episode.